-Selecting items for the field test also demanded the expertise the committee brought to the task.
-Although it would have been desirable, the time available in the field test precluded piloting two candidate replacement items for every TIMSS 1995 released item.
-It was, therefore, necessary to distinguish between proposed items that were almost certain to be effective replacements ("preferred" items), and less certain replacements ("alternate" items).
+Selecting items for the field test also demanded the committee's expertise.
+The time available in the field test precluded piloting two candidate replacement items for every TIMSS 1995 released item.
+It was therefore necessary to distinguish between proposed items that were almost certain to be effective replacements ("preferred" items) and less certain replacements ("alternate" items).
 For every item released in 1995, one preferred replacement item was selected to be field-tested.
 In addition, for about 40% of the released items, a second alternate item was field-tested in case the preferred replacement did not perform well.
 The judgment of the committee was important in identifying items most likely to be effective replacements and those for which alternates should also be field-tested.

-3.3 Field Test
+2.3 Field Test

-A total of 277 potential replacement items was selected for the field test, including 190 preferred replacements and 87 alternates.
+A total of 277 potential replacement items were selected for the field test, including 190 preferred replacements and 87 alternates.
 These items were organized into five booklets and administered to approximately 200 students in each of 31 countries.
-4 The following sections describe the item analyses of results from the field test and the process used to select items for the main survey based on these results.
+The following sections describe the item analyses of results from the field test and the process used to select items for the main survey based on these results.

-3.3.1 Field-Test Item Analyses
+2.3.1 Field-Test Item Analyses

-International item analysis of results from the field test was used to inform the review and selection of mathematics and science items for the main survey.
-Item statistics were computed to determine the difficulty of each item, how well items discriminated between high- and low-performing students, the reliability of the scoring of free-response items, and whether there were any biases towards or against any particular country, or in favor of boys or girls.
-These statistics also included the distributions of responses across multiple-choice response options or across the diagnostic response codes for the free-response items.
-The results of these analyses were summarized in a series of data almanacs that were used to review the field test results.
+International item analysis of the field test results was used to help review and select the mathematics and science items for the main survey.
+Item statistics were computed to determine the difficulty of each item, how well items discriminated between high-and low-performing students, the reliability of the scoring of free-response items, and whether there were any biases for or against any particular country, or in favor of boys or girls.
+These statistics also included the response distributions across multiple-choice options or across diagnostic response codes for the free-response items.
+The results of these analyses were summarized in data almanacs that were used to review the field test results.